Electromagnetics: Fleming’s Left hand Rule, Right Hand Rule, Maxwell’s Right hand grip rule

 A magnet produces a magnetic field in the space around it.
 This field exerts a force on any other magnet placed in that field.
 Each point in this field has a particular strength (field strength) and a definite direction.

-When a magnetic compass is kept in the field of a magnet (say a Bar magnet), the direction of its needle gives the direction of the net magnetic field due to the bar magnet and the earth’s magnetic field.
-However, if the compass is kept very close to the magnet, the earth’s field may be neglected.
+When we keep a magnetic compass in the field of a magnet (say a Bar magnet), the direction of its needle gives the direction of the net magnetic field due to the bar magnet and the earth’s magnetic field.
+However, if we keep the compass very close to the magnet, the earth’s field may be neglected.

 Great!
 So generation of magnetic field can be credited to a magnet!
 Now we also know that a magnetic field can also be created by an electric current in a conductor.
 Danish Physicist H.C.
 Oersted noted this first in 1820.